Looking for a community service opportunity like no other?

 People of any gender and background are welcomed on our agency.
 The PVFD does not discriminate on the basis of race, color, creed, sex, age, religion, national origin, ancestry, marital status or physical or mental handicap that does not materially affect the ability of the applicant to perform the duties of a volunteer firefighter.
 Emergency operations like structural firefighting are demanding work, and require a certain level of physical aptitude.
 But if you are not very fit or are physically disabled in some way, don’t count yourself out!
 There are many valuable roles in the fire service that are not especially physically demanding.

-Last but not least, Pawlet firefighters must be of good moral character.
-Your duties as a firefighter will place you in contact with children, vulnerable adults, and in the homes of people unfamiliar to you.
-To be a firefighter, you must be worthy of the trust the public will put in you.
+Back to that trustworthy thing: your duties as a firefighter will place you in contact with children, vulnerable adults, and in the homes of people unfamiliar to you.
+All members must undergo a criminal background check for this reason.

 What Happens When I Volunteer?